jjoony93/jeonssa-HCI/DP2 Ideation/report.md

 ## How Might We (HMW) Questions
+1.
+2.
+3.
+4.
+5.
+6.
+7.
+8.
+9.
+10.
+11.
+12.

+### Top 3 HMW
 	How might we...
-...encourage customers to eat faster?
+	1. encourage customers to eat faster?
-...make use of all available tables (space)?
+	2. make use of all available tables (space)?
-...make waiting time more productive?
+	3. make waiting time more productive?

 ## Solution Ideas